-The fourth largest city in Croatia with 108,048 residents, as of 2011, Osijek is the cultural and economic hub of eastern Croatian region of Slavonia, along with the administrative center of Osijek-Baranja County.
-It is positioned well on the right of Drava River.
+The fourth-largest city in Croatia, with 108,048 residents, as of 2011, Osijek is the cultural and economic hub of the eastern Croatian region of Slavonia, along with the administrative center of Osijek-Baranja County.
+It is positioned well on the right of the Drava River.
 It is only 25km upstream of its convergence with the Danube.

 It is a small town positioned in northern Croatia, and it is also a cultural and administrative hub of Krapinsko-Zagorska county, placed around 55km from Croatia’s capital, Zagreb.
 The city is reportedly dated back to 1193, but its history is even longer.

 Travel back in time at the Neanderthal Museum and explore the rich history of the town.
 Learn all about the culture, anatomy, and environment of the Neanderthal.
 The museum is strategically located in situ.
 You will also learn about the man who discovered the epochal habitat, Dr. Kramberger.

 At the museum, you will be able to explore all multimedia content.
 It is the best place to explore with your kids and family.
 It is an impressive museum, which is the most visited one in Croatia.

 → Where to stay: Best hotels in Krapina

 Read also: Best Day Trips from Dubrovnik